-A risk-based approach - customer risk assessments General Regulation 28(12) 4.33 Based on the risk assessment carried out, a firm will determine the level of CDD that should be applied in respect of each customer and appetite.

-4.34 As regards money laundering and terrorist financing, managing and mitigating the risks will involve measures to verify the customer's identity; collecting additional information about the customer; and monitoring their transactions and activity, to determine whether there are reasonable grounds for knowing or suspecting that money laundering or terrorist financing may be taking place.
+- Regulation 28(12) 4.33 Based on the risk assessment carried out, a firm will determine the level of CDD that should be applied in respect of each customer and beneficial owner.
+It is likely that there will be a standard level of CDD that will apply to the generality of customer, based on the firm's risk appetite. - 4.34 As regards money laundering, terrorist financing and proliferation financing, managing and mitigating the risks will involve measures to verify the customer's identity; collecting additional information about the customer; and monitoring their transactions and activity, to determine whether there are reasonable grounds for knowing or suspecting that money laundering or terrorist financing may be taking place.
 Part of the control framework will involve decisions as to whether verification should take place electronically, and the extent to which the firm can use customer verification procedures carried out by other firms.
 Firms must determine the extent of their CDD measures on a risk-sensitive basis depending on the type of customer, business relationship, product or transaction.